c-neto/template-gh-pages-mkdocs/README.md

 ## Where is my GitHub Page Link?

-If you correctly configure your repo, the link will be able in the following pattern:
+If you correctly configured your repo, the link will be able in the following pattern:

 - `https://<MY-GITHUB-USERNAME>.github.io/<MY-GITHUB-REPO>/`